List of Roman-to-modern scheduled monuments in Powys (Brecknockshire)

 Powys is the largest administrative county in Wales.
 With over a quarter of Wales's land area, covering much of the eastern half of the country, it is a county of remote uplands, low population and no coastline.
 It was created in more or less its current form in 1974, and is the only one of the large county units created at that time to have been carried forward intact at the 1996 local government re-organisation.
 It comprises three historic counties, namely Montgomeryshire, Radnorshire, and most of Brecknockshire.
-There are 950 Scheduled monuments within the county, which is far more than can be sensibly covered in one list.
+There are 950 scheduled monuments within the county, which is far more than can be sensibly covered in one list.
 Each of the 3 historic counties is therefore listed separately, and each of these has two lists - one for the prehistoric sites and one for the Roman, medieval and post-medieval sites.

 This list shows the sites in Brecknockshire dating to Roman, medieval, post-medieval through to modern times.
 The area is also historically known as Breconshire, (not including those parts that are no longer in Powys).
-Brecknockshire is the southern third of Powys, and encompasses the Brecon Beacons National Park, the Black Mountains and Mynydd Epynt.
+Brecknockshire is the southern third of Powys, and encompasses parts of the Brecon Beacons National Park, much of the Black Mountains and all of Mynydd Epynt.
 The River Wye separates it from Radnorshire.
 There are 135 scheduled monuments on this list.
 Of these, 10 are Roman, all of which are military in purpose, being either roads or forts and camps.
-Nine date from the Early Middle Ages, mainly inscribed stones but also including a Crannog.
-There are 78 sites from the post-Norman Medieval period, including castles, mottes and moated sites, churches, town defenses and agricultural holdings.
-The 38 post-medieval sites are even more diverse, covering bridges, tramways, aqueducts, agricultural sites and lost villages, lead mines, coal mines, industrial sites, and two war-time features from the 1940s.
+Nine date from the Early Middle Ages, mainly inscribed stones but also including a crannog.
+There are 78 sites from the post-Norman Medieval period, including castles, mottes and moated sites, churches, town defences and agricultural holdings.
+The 38 post-medieval sites are even more diverse, covering bridges, tramroads, aqueducts, agricultural sites and lost villages, lead mines, coal mines, industrial sites, and two war-time features from the 1940s.